metalsoft-io/metalcloud-sdk-go/docs/ServerVariables.md

 `func (o *ServerVariables) HasExtensionInfo() bool`

 HasExtensionInfo returns a boolean if a field has been set.

+### GetPasswordEncrypted

+`func (o *ServerVariables) GetPasswordEncrypted() string`

+GetPasswordEncrypted returns the PasswordEncrypted field if non-nil, zero value otherwise.

+### GetPasswordEncryptedOk

+`func (o *ServerVariables) GetPasswordEncryptedOk() (*string, bool)`

+GetPasswordEncryptedOk returns a tuple with the PasswordEncrypted field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPasswordEncrypted

+`func (o *ServerVariables) SetPasswordEncrypted(v string)`

+SetPasswordEncrypted sets PasswordEncrypted field to given value.

+### HasPasswordEncrypted

+`func (o *ServerVariables) HasPasswordEncrypted() bool`

+HasPasswordEncrypted returns a boolean if a field has been set.

+### GetMgmtSnmpPasswordEncrypted

+`func (o *ServerVariables) GetMgmtSnmpPasswordEncrypted() string`

+GetMgmtSnmpPasswordEncrypted returns the MgmtSnmpPasswordEncrypted field if non-nil, zero value otherwise.

+### GetMgmtSnmpPasswordEncryptedOk

+`func (o *ServerVariables) GetMgmtSnmpPasswordEncryptedOk() (*string, bool)`

+GetMgmtSnmpPasswordEncryptedOk returns a tuple with the MgmtSnmpPasswordEncrypted field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMgmtSnmpPasswordEncrypted

+`func (o *ServerVariables) SetMgmtSnmpPasswordEncrypted(v string)`

+SetMgmtSnmpPasswordEncrypted sets MgmtSnmpPasswordEncrypted field to given value.

+### HasMgmtSnmpPasswordEncrypted

+`func (o *ServerVariables) HasMgmtSnmpPasswordEncrypted() bool`

+HasMgmtSnmpPasswordEncrypted returns a boolean if a field has been set.

+### GetVncPasswordEncrypted

+`func (o *ServerVariables) GetVncPasswordEncrypted() string`

+GetVncPasswordEncrypted returns the VncPasswordEncrypted field if non-nil, zero value otherwise.

+### GetVncPasswordEncryptedOk

+`func (o *ServerVariables) GetVncPasswordEncryptedOk() (*string, bool)`

+GetVncPasswordEncryptedOk returns a tuple with the VncPasswordEncrypted field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVncPasswordEncrypted

+`func (o *ServerVariables) SetVncPasswordEncrypted(v string)`

+SetVncPasswordEncrypted sets VncPasswordEncrypted field to given value.

+### HasVncPasswordEncrypted

+`func (o *ServerVariables) HasVncPasswordEncrypted() bool`

+HasVncPasswordEncrypted returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)